judityc/jokes-app/README.md

 ## Description:

-- Joke App is created to genrate joke of the day based on API of your choice.
+- Joke App is created to generate joke of the day based on API of your choice.

 ![Alt text](Readme-img/app-img.png)
 - Select provides four API options to choose from.